pvasek/kudu-wiki/REST-API.md

     PUT /api/zip/{path}
     Upload a zip file which gets expanded into the specified folder.
 Existing files are not deleted unless they need to be overwritten by files in the zip.
+The path can be nested (e.g. `folder1/folder2`), and needs to exist.

 ## Deployment